HRIS Systems Explained: Types, Key Modules & ROI (2025)

 Recruitment

 Recruitment is the entire process of finding, screening, and hiring new employees.
-It can be slow and expensive, with the average time to fill a position hovering around 42 days.
 An Applicant Tracking System (ATS), which is often part of an HRIS, streamlines this process.
 Today, AI is revolutionizing recruiting.
 For companies needing to hire top engineers quickly, AI powered platforms can dramatically accelerate the process.
 For example, Bolto helped one startup hire an entire engineering team in just 10 days, as detailed in the Fiber AI case study, by using AI to source and vet candidates.

 Onboarding

 Onboarding is the process of integrating a new employee into the company culture and their role.
 A strong, structured onboarding process is critical for retention.
-Research shows that great onboarding can improve new hire retention by 82%.
 HRIS software automates the paperwork, delivers training modules, and uses checklists to ensure a smooth and welcoming experience from the moment an offer is accepted.

 Training and Development

 This involves providing employees with opportunities to build new skills and grow their careers.
-Investing in development pays off, as a LinkedIn survey found that 94% of employees would stay at a company longer if it invested in their career.
 An HRIS can help by hosting a Learning Management System (LMS) to track course completion, manage certifications, and support e learning initiatives.

 Performance Management

 Performance management is the ongoing process of setting goals, providing feedback, and evaluating employee performance.
-The dreaded annual review is fading away, replaced by a continuous feedback model.
-Modern hris systems support this shift with tools for frequent check ins, goal tracking (like OKRs), and 360 degree feedback, fostering a culture of coaching and development.
+Modern hris systems support a continuous feedback model with tools for frequent check ins, goal tracking (like OKRs), and 360 degree feedback, fostering a culture of coaching and development.

 Technical and Operational Considerations